sketch-hq/SketchAPI/docs-website/pages/plugins.md

 ~/Library/Application Support/com.bohemiancoding.sketch3/PluginsWarehouse
 ```

-> **Quick tipp:** You can access the plugins folder by holding `alt` while opening the _Plugins_ menu in Sketch and then choose 'Reveal Plugins Folder'.
+> **Quick tip:** You can access the plugins folder by holding `alt` while opening the _Plugins_ menu in Sketch and then choose 'Reveal Plugins Folder'.

 ### Install a plugin